Ruthlessly decline meetings.

 People who know me know I’m famous for simultaneously doing two things.

-I keep a very clean calendar.
+First, I keep a very clean calendar.
 I have almost no meetings on it.
 When some people see my calendar, they almost weep.

-At the same time, I’m busy all the time.
+Second, I’m busy all the time.
 I’m always doing something.
 It’s usually work-related.
 It’s whatever high-impact thing that needs to be done, that I’m most inspired to do.